Andrew D Smith, Principal Investigator

 We are a research group in the Molecular and Computational Biology section, Division of Biological Sciences at University of Southern California.

 Our research deals with uncovering principles of gene regulation.
 We accomplish this by applying computational methods to analyze large-scale genomic data sets.
-We also design the analytic technology required to leveraging these massive and complex data sets.
+We also design the analytic technology required to leverage these massive and complex data sets.
 Underlying all our work is the premise that a greater understanding of genomic information will ultimately impact biomedical science.
 Current projects in our group focus on the following three general areas.

 This fascinating epigenomic modification has multiple essential functions in mammals.
 DNA methylation changes as developmental regulatory programs are executed and can be replicated along with the DNA when cells divide.
 DNA methylation can also be influenced by environmental exposure, diet and aging, and aberrant methylation is a hallmark of cancers.
 We are studying how methylation patterns along the genome evolve in tumorigenesis, how the methylation patterns in germ cells influence the earliest stages of embryogenesis, and how methylation patterns can be used as diagnostic markers.